Intelligent Assistants Are Key to Making the Most of Your Data

 Once you’ve mastered those elements, you’ll be at the front of the class in terms of being spoken out loud by digital assistants.
 You’ll rank better and see more traffic than before, and gain voice-enabled engagement.

-This digital agent shift is several years away, but we’re already firmly on the path there, and only comparatively modest growth in machine learning is needed to bridge this gap.
+This digital agent shift is still a couple years away, but we’re already firmly on the path there, and only comparatively modest growth in machine learning is needed to bridge this gap.
 You can be sure the major players are working hard to get there, and secure the loyalty of consumers who prefer their version of a digital agent.

 Want to learn more?
-I break down even more tips and insights on the future of search and how your business can harness this technology to reach searching consumers in Yext’s latest ebook, which you can download below.
+I break down even more tips and insights on the future of search and how your business can harness this technology to reach searching consumers this ebook from Yext.

 About Duane Forrester